LZ7: History

 From the release of their new album and single, LZ7 went on 'The Light Tour', which saw them perform across the UK and further afield.
 Many of the gigs were end-of-week shows topping off evangelistic schools weeks.
 The lineup for this tour, were the members who featured on the album, West continuing as lead singer, drummer Rob Evans, Singer-dancer Nana Ntiamoah and Nic Scholey, formerly with BlushUK.

 Since the release of Light in 2010, LZ7 have gone on to release a single, "27 Million", with worship leader Matt Redman.
 The aim, to raise awareness of modern-day slavery and to support the A21 Campaign, an organisation that work to fight human trafficking.
 Released on 27 February the single hit at No. 12 on the UK Singles Chart on 4 March.
 The band toured internationally with Redman, to raise awareness through worship/gig nights.

 Since then, the band have been on-tour internationally, with dates in New Zealand and the EO Youthday in the Netherlands, along with other places.

 LZ7 changed their touring lineup with a rolling lineup, with different members joining from show to show.
 2012–13 saw a variety of faces at the front of the band: Adam Brown aka 'Ad-Apt' as Rapper and DJ, Jorge Mhondera as second vocalist and Joel Atkins playing drums for a period of time.
-The band has also saw support from 'Hobbit - The Human Soundscape' (Jack Hobbs), who has beat boxed for the band on tour and also for sessions in schools.
+The band has also seen support from 'Hobbit - The Human Soundscape' (Jack Hobbs), who has beat boxed for the band on tour and also for sessions in schools.
 The band often played with session musicians, such as Willie Weeks, Jake Isaac & Ben Smith.
 LZ7 continued with schools weeks, as a main part of what they do, in not just UK schools, but much of Europe and even Australasia.
 These include workshops, lessons, gigs, most of which are followed by an end of week gig.

 In May 2013, American Ryan Sullivan, aka Remidee, joined and began fronting the band, alongside Lindz.
 The band also announced the upcoming release of their fourth album, to be called Aftershow.
 The title track, "#Aftershow", was released as a single, on 2 June.
 The album's second single, "Give out the Love", was released on 1 September.
 The full album was released in October 2013, containing 15 tracks of varying musical styles, from dubstep to dance.
 The tracks included collaborations with other artists such as Matt Redman on "Overcome by Love", Guvna B on "Whoever Said", Solomon Olds and Family Force 5 on "Next Level" and Jake Isaac on "Brave Face".

 Since the release of Aftershow the band have continued touring with a rolling lineup, with core members Lindz West, Ryan Sullivan and Jorge Mhondera were also joined in other shows by singer Lucy West and session musicians; guitarist Willie Weeks, drummers Ben Smith and Andy Hutts.